Skip to main content

 American Zion

 Shalev shows how early Americans used the Old Testament to shape national identity.
-One chapter focuses on the Book of Mormon, placing it into a genre he calls “pseudobiblicia.”
+Chapter three focuses on the Book of Mormon, placing it into a genre he calls “pseudobiblicia.”
 This helped me to understand the book as part of a broader cultural trend, not ancient scripture.

 • The God Delusion by Richard Dawkins - Critique of religion and faith